weiyueli7/MLP/README.md

 ## Description

 We continued with the Japanese Hiragana handwriting dataset from Programming Assignment 1.
 We preprocessed the data by converting all images from 2 dimensional arrays of size (28,28) into one-dimensional arrays of size 784.
 We applied z-score normalization to the samples and shuffled them before the training process.
 The data was split into 80% training data and 20% validation data.
 For saving time purposes, we have only used one-fold cross validation according to the write-up.
-After fine-tuning, changing number of layers and experimenting with different network topologies, we were able to obtain XXX accuracy on our best model on the validation set.
+After fine-tuning, changing number of layers and experimenting with different network topologies, we were able to obtain 0.8626 accuracy on our best model on the validation set.

 ## Getting Started